samvera/hyrax/CONTRIBUTING.md

 # Contributing Guide

-We want your help to make [Hyrax's documentation](http://hyrax.projecthydra.org/) great.
+We want your help to make [Hyrax's documentation](http://hyr.ax/) great.
 There are a few guidelines that we need contributors to follow to make it easier to work together.

-## Hydra Project Intellectual Property Licensing and Ownership
+## Samvera Project Intellectual Property Licensing and Ownership

-While code contributions require contributor license agreements to be on file with the Hydra Project Steering Group, contributing to Hyrax's documentation requires only that you agree to the [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/) that covers all content available at hyrax.projecthydra.org.
+While code contributions require contributor license agreements to be on file with the Samvera Project Steering Group, contributing to Hyrax's documentation requires only that you agree to the [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/) that covers all content available at hyr.ax.

 ## How to Contribute